billyfryer/intRo-Tutorials/README.md

 intRo 4- Modeling.R: This tutorial walks readers through fitting a Least Squares Regression modeling problem using the Lahman Datasets.
 This tutorial also goes through plotting the regression model in base R and using the ggplot2 package.

+intRo 5- Sharing.R: This tutorial is about sharing your code and graphics.
+This takes users through the basicsof using Github and also provides some tips on sharing your graphics on Twitter.

 I want to give a special thanks to Graham Pash and Jason Thompson for creating the original intRo tutorial whose contents are spread throughout the tutorials.

-A 5th Tutorial is in the works centering around collaboration specifically good coding practices and sharing code on Github.
-It will be completed before Summer 2021 is finished!

-README Last Updates: 6/24/2021
+README Last Updates: 7/13/2021